ubelab/androidcustomfontviews/README.md

 #Android Custom Font Views

+For API 7+

-Use Roboto font for your TextView, Button or EditText.
+Use custom font in your TextView, Button or EditText.

+Use custom fonts in your material Toolbar.